Last updated April 2026

 In most cases, defendants plead not guilty to preserve all defenses.

-See our breakdown of What Happens at Arraignment in Florida?
+See our breakdown of what happens at arraignment in Florida criminal cases.

 📆 Step 4: The Pretrial Phase